Active-matter isomorphs in the size-polydisperse Ornstein-Uhlenbeck Lennard-Jones model: The AOUP equation of motion and simulation details

-We are interested in how the physics is affected when the density is changed, specifically in determining whether approximately invariant physics can be obtained by adjusting $D$ and $\tau$ with density ($\mu$ is regarded as a material constant).
-For a binary AOUP model this problem was studied in Ref. \onlinecite{saw23a} that demonstrated how to change $D$ and $\tau$ with density in order to achieve invariant structure and dynamics to a good approximation.
-The question is whether this is possible also for systems with a significant size polydispersity.
+We are interested in how the physics is affected when the density is changed, specifically in determining whether approximately invariant physics can be obtained by adjusting $D$ and $\tau$ properly with density ($\mu$ is regarded as a material constant throughout).
+For the binary AOUP model this problem was studied in Ref. \onlinecite{saw23a} that demonstrated how to change $D$ and $\tau$ with density in order to achieve invariant structure and dynamics to a good approximation.
+The question is whether this is possible also for systems with large size polydispersity.
 In the AOUP model ``reduced'' quantities are defined by using $l_0=\rho^{-1/3}$ as the length unit and $t_0=\tau$ as the time unit \cite{saw23a}.
 Reduced quantities are marked by a tilde.
-When we speak below about approximately invariant structure and dynamics, this refers to the use of this state-point-dependent unit system.
+When we speak about approximately invariant structure and dynamics, it refers to this particular state-point-dependent unit system.